Subletic/ExampleClient/README.md

 # Mock Server

-Contains an ASP.NET Core project for Mocking a Client using Subletic.
-It attempts to connect to the Subletic Backend and retries it when the connection is interrupted.
+Contains an ASP.NET Core project for mocking a client using Subletic.
+It attempts to connect to the Subletic-Backend and retries it when the connection is interrupted.

 ## Usage